melvin0008/survey-token/README.md

  - [] Change Backend from sqllite to MongoDB
  - [] Improve maths for carrying out the free tokensale.
  - [] Add Results page for admin to check results (GET)

+ ### For DAPP Competition:

+ Changes made after 25th Feb:
+ 1. Update to latest neo-python with python 3.6.
+Update neo-template too with this.
+ 2. Work on frontend and backend of the the product.